Skn0tt/interval-on-edge-functions/README.md

 I stumbled accross https://interval.com, and found it *really* interesting.
-It's a tool for rapidly building internal tooling based on an existing codebase, and uses an interesting paradigm where state is kept on a server, and the UI is "remote-controlled" by it.
+It's a tool for rapidly building internal tooling based on an existing codebase, and uses an interesting paradigm where state is kept in a long-lived session on the server, and the UI is "remote-controlled" by it.

 It got me thinking: What would it take to implement something like this via Edge Functions?